Deftly/notes/Go/learning_go/2_primitive_types_and_declarations.md

 cannot assign to y
 ```

 At first glance, it seems to work exactly like other languages, but `const` in Go is very limited.
-Constant in Go are a way to give names to literals.
+Constants in Go are a way to give names to literals.
 They can only hold values that the compiler can figure out at compile time, meaning they can be assigned to the following:
 - Numeric literals
 - `true` and `false`
 - Strings